Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-\paragraph{Automation bias and complacency} A key risk in policy extraction is for humans to rubber-stamp an extracted policy that appears reasonable; enforcing such a policy would create a false sense of security and fail to catch errors.
-This is an example of \emph{automation bias and complacency}, where humans overly rely on computer output and abdicate their decision-making responsibility~\cite{automation}.
-We will study the extent of these issues and mitigate them using established measures~\cite{goddard2012automation}.
+\paragraph{Automation bias and complacency} A policy extractor may create a false sense of security when reviewers accept a plausible-looking policy without sufficient scrutiny.
+This risk is an instance of \emph{automation bias and complacency}: Reviewers may over-rely on computer output and abdicate their decision-making responsibility~\cite{automation}.
+Future work should investigate these effects in the context of policy extraction and adapt established mitigations to this setting~\cite{goddard2012automation}.

+\paragraph{Policy comprehension} SQL is precise and familiar, but SQL views can become verbose when they encode many application-level conditions.
+A natural next step is a concise policy domain-specific language~(DSL) that preserves SQL-view semantics while making policies easier to read, compare, and audit.
+Such a DSL should draw on query-language usability studies~\cite{DBLP:conf/iticse/AhadiPBL15,DBLP:journals/csur/Reisner81} and ORM abstractions~\cite{DBLP:journals/infsof/TorresGPM17}; verified lifting techniques~\cite{DBLP:conf/pldi/KamilCIS16,DBLP:journals/pacmpl/LaddadPMCH22} could translate generated SQL views into this DSL while preserving their meaning.

+\paragraph{Coding agents} The rapid improvement of coding agents raises a natural question: Could an agent simply read source code and extract a policy directly?
+In principle, yes---human experts can do this, albeit slowly and imperfectly, and a capable enough agent might automate it.
+But the goal is not merely to produce a plausible policy; it is to produce one whose provenance a human can audit and understand.

+\name has limitations: it applies only under stated assumptions and relies on certain heuristics.
+But these limitations are explicit. \name decomposes policy extraction into well-defined subproblems grounded in concrete traces, derives policies through explicit transformations, and produces intermediate artifacts that help reviewers trace a policy fragment to its source. \footnote{Even when \name uses an LLM-based relevance judge, it records the judge's verdicts and explanations for audit.} An end-to-end agent may also make mistakes, but those mistakes can be harder to localize because they arise from an opaque reasoning process with unclear failure modes.

+Rather than replacing \name's structure, agents could operate within it: modeling complex application logic, flagging suspicious views, suggesting policy broadenings, etc. This way, agents are used for well-scoped subtasks whose outputs are attached to explicit artifacts, so that increased automation does not come at the cost of auditability.